-Corey Seager, Marcus Semien, Javier Baez, Max Scherzer, Robbie Ray, Kevin Gausman, Starling Marte and Marcus Stroman have all come off the board over the past week, leaving a much less star-studded free agent field remaining for when baseball operations open again under a new CBA.
+Corey Seager, Marcus Semien, Javier Baez, Max Scherzer, Robbie Ray, Kevin Gausman, Starling Marte and Marcus Stroman all came off the board prior to the lockout, but there are still plenty of impact free agents remaining for teams to bolster their rosters ahead of Opening Day.

 10. Anthony Rizzo